0xbeedao/agent-arena/docs/lab-notes.md

 I need to finish fixing the tests, then the fixture loader.

-At that point, I want to write some integration test/experiments to prove out the Request [[state-machine]].
+At that point, I want to write some integration test/experiments to prove out the Request [[contest-state-machines]].

 Next, I think I will work on getting a polling loop running for the queue